dage/vibe-coding-template/README.md

-# Vibe Mandelbrot - AI-Powered Coding with DeepInfra
+# Vibe Coding Template - AI-Powered Development Workflow

-This project sets up an automated coding environment using Aider, DeepInfra's vision and code models, and Playwright for screenshot analysis.
+This project provides a clean, working template for AI-assisted coding workflows using Aider, DeepInfra's vision and code models, and Playwright for screenshot analysis.
+The template is designed to enable autonomous iteration loops with minimal human intervention.

 ## What is Vite?